 Comment and Win Contest

 The KWHS Comment and Win contest is an opportunity for high school students to dig into the hundreds of online KWHS articles, videos and podcasts and post their thoughts in comments about the topics that interest them most.
 It’s a great way to read, reflect, and deepen the conversation around some fascinating issues – and get recognition for their ideas from the Wharton Global Youth Program.
-We will be monitoring commenting starting Friday, March 20 and announce biweekly winners through our website, newsletter and social media.
-Students (who must be registered users of the site to comment) are invited to comment on any article, video or podcast.
-If you want to implement this into your remote classroom:
+We will be launching a new Comment and Win contest soon, so stay tuned!
+In the meantime:

 - Click here for a brief guide on the KWHS Comment and Win contest.